 The deductible is the portion of an insurance claim that you agree to pay, and it’s “deducted” from what’s paid out by your insurance company.
 Every claim is unique, but there are 2 common reasons why your deductible would not be subtracted from your claim payout.

 The first is if you’re involved in an accident where the other person is at fault and you file the claim through their liability insurance.
 In this case, the at-fault driver’s insurance company will pay for your claim and no deductible would apply.

 The other is if you have a repair that costs less than your deductible.
 For instance, if your deductible is $500, but your repair costs $350, you’d (logically) pay for the price of the repair.

 In most states, if you finance or lease your car, comprehensive and collision coverages (also known as physical damage coverage) are required.
 In other cases, it’s more of a personal choice.

 The question you should ask yourself is whether you could afford to replace your car if it’s totaled.
 If not, you should consider buying the protection and choosing a deductible that you’re comfortable paying if there’s an incident.

 Why are car insurance terms only 6 months?

 In most states, car insurance policies are valid for 6 months — and that can be a good thing for drivers.
 Why?
 Because it means your insurance company is able to recalculate your premium at the start of each term to ensure you’re always getting the most accurate price.

-Another benefit of the 6-month term is your ability to shop around more often without any penalty.
+Another benefit of the 6-month term is your ability to compare car insurers more often without any penalty.
 Most insurance companies charge an early termination fee.
 If your term lasted one year and you were unhappy with your current company, you’d be stuck for 12 long months.
 No, thank you!